12 Days of Christmas 2020 Holiday Gift Guide

 Twelve drummers drumming.”

-Has the holiday stress made you feel like a drummer is in your head beat a drum?
-Well, don’t feel overwhelmed and try this essential oil: Spearmint.
+Has holiday stress made you feel like a drummer was in your head beating a drum?
+Well, don’t feel overwhelmed and try Spearmint Essential Oil.
 Spearmint is believed to be the oldest plant of the mint family.
 Spearmint is made from a steam distillation of the fresh, flowering tops of the Mentha Spicata plant.
 Also known as, “The Gentler Mint Oil”, as its scent is softer and milder than those of Peppermint.
 This oil undoubtedly and rightfully has earned its spot for the softness of the holiday spirit!

 Spearmint, known for its aromatic and antiseptic properties, is traditionally used as an aid for digestive issues.
 Its most common use is as a flavoring in toothpaste, chewing gum, and candy.
 Having originated in the Mediterranean region, Spearmint was widely used in Greece as an aphrodisiac.
 Most people will notice "mint" being combined with chocolate.
-From soothing headaches, hiccups, along with common cold symptoms to mixing with chocolates, candies, toothpaste, and shaving cream: Spearmint is truly the gift to give this Christmas!
+From soothing headaches, hiccups, common cold symptoms, to mixing with chocolates, candies, toothpaste, and shaving cream; Spearmint is truly the gift to give this Christmas!

 Amrita’s Holiday Wish to You!